Are you feeling stuck when trying to come up with ideas for your blog?

-One of my favorite articles that I have written in the past 6 months was Are You Frustrated with Facebook?
-This topic was a hot button topic for many of our readers.
-That question generated so much response that it lead to a follow up article.
+One of my favorite articles that I have written was, Are You Frustrated with Facebook?
+This topic was a hot-button topic for many of our readers.
+That question generated so much response that it led to a follow-up article.

 - Case Studies

-The follow up article to, Are You Frustrated with Facebook?, was a great chance to dabble in a case study type article.
+The follow-up article, Are You Frustrated with Facebook?, was a great chance to dabble in a case study type article.
 I compiled all the responses to that question and categorized them, detailing not only if you were frustrated, but also why and if anyone would be quitting Facebook anytime soon.